tournesol-app/tournesol/dev-env/README.md

 Similarly, this container uses the code present in `../frontend/` to rebuild the application automatically.
 Follow the logs with `docker logs -f tournesol-dev-front`

-A superuser will be created automatically with your username and the default password `tournesol`.
+A superuser will be created automatically with username `user` and the default password `tournesol`.

 Then, the application is visible on http://localhost:3000.